SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 </div>
 </br>

 Token Manager enables SimEE data storage with the same API for accessing NVM3 or SimEE storage.
-The Simulated EEPROM needs to periodically perform a page erase oper, which will cause a high memory wear level.
+The Simulated EEPROM needs to periodically perform a page erase operration, which will cause a high memory wear level.
 The NVM3 driver which is designed to use pages in a sequential order (providing equal usage and wear) is preferred to be used for Non-Volatile Storage.

 **Note:** SimEEv1/v2 are not implemented on EFR32 Series 2.